agustinsantos/DOOP.ec/DDS-RTPS/Examples/ExampleDDS/PubSub/Example05/Readme.txt

-﻿This is the second DDS DCPS test.
-It shows that the DomainParticipant, Topic, Publisher, Subscriber, DataReader and DataWriter can do a work with state.
+﻿is the a Qos Policy Test, Specifically it test the Destination Order with by source timestamp